 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Fayetteville contains significant variations in elevation, with a maximum elevation change of 545 feet, and an average elevation above sea level of 1,340 feet.
-Within 10 miles contains very significant variations in elevation (1,096 feet).
-Within 50 miles contains large variations in elevation (2,241 feet).
+The topography within 2 miles of Fayetteville contains significant variations in elevation, with a maximum elevation change of 545 feet and an average elevation above sea level of 1,340 feet.
+Within 10 miles contains significant variations in elevation (1,096 feet).
+Within 50 miles contains very significant variations in elevation (2,241 feet).

 The area within 2 miles of Fayetteville is covered by artificial surfaces (80%) and trees (15%), within 10 miles by cropland (49%) and trees (33%), and within 50 miles by trees (60%) and cropland (36%).

 This report illustrates the typical weather in Fayetteville, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 4 weather stations near enough to contribute to our estimation of the temperature and dew point in Fayetteville.

 For each station, the records are corrected for the elevation difference between that station and Fayetteville according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Fayetteville is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Fayetteville and a given station.